videah/splashy/README.md

 ![](https://i.imgur.com/9mlZVeT.png)

-__splashy__ is a simple and basic library for Love2D, that allows the easy implementation of splash screens to any project.
+__splashy__ is a simple and basic library for LÖVE, that allows the easy implementation of splash screens to any project.

 # Installation